geudde/attic-chest/pages/04.season-3/14.meeting-35/19.reply/docs.md

 In lofty Homer’s softer strain,
 &emsp;Love join’d with constancy we view,
-But Ah! on earth we seek in vain,
+But Ah! on Earth we seek in vain,
 &emsp;We cannot find the picture true.

 We, in those times, with truth suppose
 &emsp;Who loved the most would sing the best,
 But now we find his pains, by those,
-&emsp;Who never felt the smart exprest.
+&emsp;Who never felt the smart expressed.

 And as they range from fair to fair,
 &emsp;Of each with equal warmth they sing,